gavri1990/ShoppingListDemoApp/README.md

 ### 🧪 Status

 This project is a learning sandbox and not yet production-ready.
-All logic is centralized in `HomeItemCard.kt` for simplicity and experimentation.
+The architecture now follows MVVM principles, with UI logic separated into composables, state managed via a ViewModel, and sub-controllers handling specific screen responsibilities.

 ---